Radhe: Disha Patani Ends Up With Injured Knees; Blame It On Prabhu Deva!

 While Salman is currently busy travelling for the Dabangg tour, his co-star Disha is busy prepping up for the songs of the film in the superstar's absence.
 Recently, the 'Baaghi 2' actress took to her Instagram story to share a picture from one of her dance rehearsals.

 In the photo, Disha is seen sitting on the floor in shorts and tee, with injured knees.
-She captioned the picture as, "Prabhu sirs dance got me like #radhe #injuredknees."
+She captioned the picture, "Prabhu sirs dance got me like #radhe #injuredknees." (sic)

 The actress is also excited to collaborate with Prabhu Deva and added, "I will learn so much more as I work with Salman sir and Prabhudeva sir.
 They have been supportive and helpful.
-I am so excited about Radhe."
+I am so excited about Radhe." (sic)

 'Radhe' also stars Jackie Shroff and Randeep Hooda and is slated for an Eid 2020 release.